-In a very first molecular resolution STM investigation, a short-range-ordered structure was resolved for the 1-butyl-1-methylpyrrolidinium tris(pentafluoroethyl)trifluorophosphate ([BMP][FAP]) ionic liquid on Au(111) under UHV conditions at 200 K.30 Molecular objects in the form of dots could be identified, which could be either ion pairs in a double-layer arrangement or individual ions, with both ions in contact with the surface.
-More recently, STM measurements by Foulston et al.31 on 1-ethyl-3-methylimidazolium bis(trifluoromethylsulfonyl)imide ([EMIM][TFSA]) adsorbed on Au-(110) resolved molecular entities, which they assumed to consist of closely associated ion pairs.
+In a very first molecular resolution STM investigation, a short-range ordered structure was resolved for the 1-butyl-1-methylpyrrolidinium tris(pentafluoroethyl)trifluorophosphate ([BMP][FAP]) ionic liquid on Au(111) under UHV conditions at 200 K.30 Molecular objects in form of dots could be identified, which could be either ion pairs in a double layer arrangement or individual ions, with both ions in contact to the surface.
+More recently, STM measurements by Foulston et al. on 1-ethyl-3-methylimidazolium bis(trifluoromethylsulfonyl)imide ([EMIM][TFSA]) adsorbed on Au(110) resolved molecular entities, which they assumed to consist of closely associated ion pairs.
 However, in neither of these cases was it possible to distinguish and to molecularly identify anions and cations by STM imaging.
-This is in contrast to other 2D ionic networks involving adsorbed alkali ions (Cs+, Na+, or Li+) and organic anions such as anionic carboxylate or tetracyano-p-quinodimethane adsorbed on smooth noble metal surfaces (Cu(100), Au(111)),32-34 where STM identification of the respective adsorbed ions was possible in several cases.
+This is in contrast to other 2D ionic networks involving adsorbed alkali ions $(Cs^+, Na^+ \text{ or } Li^+)$ and organic anions such as anionic carboxylate or tetracyano-pquinodimethane adsorbed on smooth noble metal surfaces (Cu(100), Au(111)), $^{32-34}$ where STM identification of the respective adsorbed ions was possible in several cases.
 The relative size difference for the adsorbed IL species, however, is much less, rendering the identification of anions and cations much more complicated.
 In this context it is also of pivotal importance to obtain information on the actual ratio of adsorbed anions and cations on the surface.
-For a detailed molecular scale understanding of the processes at the IL|solid interface, the identification of single adsorbed ions would be highly desirable, together with a similar understanding of the nature of the substrate-adsorbate and adsorbate-adsorbate interactions.
-This is the topic of the present work, where the combination of high-resolution STM imaging with submolecular resolution, XPS measurements, and density functional theory-based calculations allows for an unambiguous identification of the different adsorbed species and gives detailed insight into the bonding situation of the adlayer, including both substrate-adsorbate and adsorbate-adsorbate interactions.
-To the best of our knowledge, this is the first time that individual ions could be resolved and identified in an IL adlayer, which is a prerequisite for the detailed understanding of the solid|IL interface in general.
-The latter in turn is the basis for systematic improvements in related applications as described above.
+For a detailed molecular scale understanding of the processes at the IL | solid interface, the identification of single adsorbed ions would be highly desirable, together with a similar understanding of the nature of the substrate - adsorbate and adsorbate - adsorbate interactions.
+This is topic of the present work, where the combination of high resolution STM imaging with sub-molecular resolution, XPS measurements and density functional theory based calculations allows for an unambiguous identification of the adlayer, including both substrate - adsorbate and adsorbate - adsorbate interactions.
+To the best of our knowledge, this is the first time that individual ions could be resolved and identified in an IL adlayer, which is a prerequisite for the detailed understanding of the solid | IL interface in general.
+The latter in turn is basis for systematic improvements in related applications as described above.